proximax-storage/java-chain-xipfs-sdk/README.md

 NEM SDKs have Listener classes to simplify subscribing to websocket channels.
 It uses RxJava Observables.

 Below is a quick example on how to use Listener to wait for upload transaction to be confirmed.
-For detailed walkthrough, visit this [link](https://nemtech.github.io/guides/transaction/debugging-transactions.html).

 ```java
 final Listener listener = new Listener("http://13.229.219.71:3000");